 Nature provides many materials for cutting practice, such as fallen leaves and trimmed flowers that are past their prime.

 With adult guidance, children can even cut herbs from the garden for Mom or Dad to use when cooking.
 In addition, what about challenging kids to cut grass with their scissors along the edge of the sidewalk or driveway, while you are nearby doing gardening?

+Try this cutting activity from Days with Grey.
 Using a large muffin tin, place a small toy in each cup and then crisscross painters’ tape over all the openings.

 With scissors, children cut the toys “free” one at a time.
-For extra small motor practice, kids can also use the scissors as tongs to pick up each toy and place it to the side. [source]
+For extra small motor practice, kids can also use the scissors as tongs to pick up each toy and place it to the side.

 5. Food Items